 Of course we all understood what he meant by being against Islamophobia, as he attended a myriad of pro-Islam meetings and rallies.
 Some of his best friends were Muslims, some terrorists, some anti-Semites after all.
 But he didn’t go to Jewish rallies or Jewish support meetings.
 In fact, his sentence as far as Jews are concerned, is meaningless.

 What does it mean to be against anti-Semitism?
 Do people who say this ever do anything about it?
-Or do they just vote in their parliaments then go home?
+Do MPs just vote in their parliaments, then go home?
 It’s hard enough getting them to see most forms of anti-Zionism as pure anti-Semitism, rebranded for the millennials and Generation Z.

 I have to write that I am ashamed.